What is SDLC?

 - Bug fixing, upgrade, and engagement actions covered in the maintenance face

-- SDLC consists of a detailed plan which explains how to plan, build, and maintain specific software
+- SDLC in software testing consists of a detailed plan which explains how to plan, build, and maintain specific software